-Fees to the Authority from the Chicago White Sox - The Management Agreement, as amended, currently provides three mechanisms by which the Chicago White Sox remits fees to the Authority.
+- Revenues (continued) - Fees to the Authority from the Chicago White Sox The Management Agreement, as amended, currently provides three mechanisms by which the Chicago White Sox remits fees to the Authority.
 The first mechanism is through ticket revenues; the second is through a guaranteed fee; and the third is an escalating fee for the use of the Conference Center.

 Under Article III of the Management Agreement, upon completion of the new stadium, the Authority is entitled to certain ticket fees, which represent a percentage of ticket revenues after attendance reaches a certain level, as defined by the Management Agreement.
-Due to COVID-19 building closures, no tickets were sold for the 2020 Season.
-Therefore, no net ticket fees were received at the conclusion of the 2020 Season.
-Tickets sold for the 2021 Season are projected not to exceed the minimum ticket threshold.
-Therefore, no net ticket fees are projected to be received at the conclusion of the 2021 Season.
+Tickets sold for the 2021 Season did not exceed the minimum ticket threshold.
+Therefore, no net ticket fees were received at the conclusion of the 2021 Season.
+Tickets sold for the 2022 Season are projected not to exceed the minimum ticket threshold.
+Therefore, no net ticket fees are projected to be received at the conclusion of the 2022 Season.

 The Authority presents ticket fees as revenue in the combined financial statements net of other payments due to the Chicago White Sox.
 Tickets sold are subject to the City of Chicago's Amusement Tax.
 Under the Management Agreement, the Authority is required to reimburse the Chicago White Sox for a certain portion of taxes on the sale of tickets.
-As of June 30, 2021 and 2020, \$0 was accrued as net estimated receivables under this agreement.
+As of June 30, 2022 and 2021, \$0 was accrued as net estimated receivables under this agreement.

 In addition to ticket fees, the Authority is entitled to a base fee of \$1,200,000 beginning in Season 2008, which increases annually through 2011 by \$100,000.
 For Seasons 2012 and thereafter, the fee of \$1,500,000 is escalated by a fraction, the numerator of which is the Consumer Price Index (as defined in the Management Agreement, "CPI") for the month of December preceding such Season and the denominator of which is the CPI for the month of December 2010.
-For the 2021 and 2020 Seasons, the amount of the base fee was \$1,706,891 and \$1,688,253, respectively.
+For the 2022 and 2021 Seasons, the amount of the base fee was \$1,828,819 and \$1,706,891, respectively.

 The Authority is also entitled to a rental payment for the Conference Center in the amount of \$100,000 beginning in 2001 and escalating by a fraction, the numerator of which is the CPI for the month of May during such Season and the denominator of which is the CPI for the month of May 2001.
 In no event may the rental payment be reduced below \$100,000.
-The rental payment for fiscal years 2021 and 2020 was \$134,334 and \$134,211, respectively.
+The rental payment for fiscal years 2022 and 2021 was \$141,347 and \$134,334, respectively.